blinkbitcoin/dev.blink.sv/src/pages/index.md

 * 🛠  Find guidelines and links for using the Postman collection.
 [Read more](/api/postman)

 ### Further Resources
-* 📚 For more info about the API, including documentation, videos, and more [click here](/api/learn-more)
+* 📚 For more documentation about the API, including the full reference and videos [click here](/api/learn-more)

 📩 Contact us on any of the Community channels linked below if you have any questions or feedback.